-The biggest model will only have a thickness of 7.4 mm, which is about 10 percent slimmer than the iPhone 11 Pro Max that had a thickness of 8.11 mm.
+The biggest model will only have a thickness of 7.4 mm, which is about 10 percent slimmer than the iPhone 11 Pro Max, which had a thickness of 8.11 mm.
 Apple introduced the last model with a midnight green color variant, which ended up selling quite well.
 For the newer iPhone 12, rumors suggest that Apple might introduce a navy blue version of the phone.

 The iPhone 12 Pro will likely have a 120Hz display just like the current iPad Pro lineup.
 “It allows the screen’s refresh rate to vary anywhere between 1Hz and 120Hz, depending on the content that’s being displayed or the actions that are being performed.

 “A refresh rate higher than 60Hz makes actions like animations and scrolling appear silky smooth, while a lower refresh rate while watching 24fps or 30fps videos reduces battery consumption,” according to iPhone Hacks.
 The phone will come in three display sizes — 5.4 inches, 6.1 inches, and 6.7 inches.
 All models are expected to have OLED screens.